Introduction to South and South East Asia

 Method of assessment

-- Group research and oral presentation (10 minutes) 10%
+- Group research and oral presentation (10 minutes) 10%: (in class in final week of teaching term)

 The primary texts will be updated regularly.
 Suggested texts are: